 Slater ended the day showing an Ethicon Request for Charter calling for a “Fast upgrade of Prolift System to a new mesh to retain market share.”

 Ethicon planned to substitute Gynemesh PS, used in Prolift, to the Ultrapro mesh.

 Ultimately, both the Prolift and the Prolift +M (Ultrapro) were removed from the market last June by Ethicon.
 An Ethicon spokesman said to Bloomberg:

 “This is not a product recall and we continue to have confidence in the safety and efficacy of these products.
 Our decision to discontinue these products is based on their commercial viability in light of changing market dynamics, and is not related to safety or efficacy.”

 More Background on Dr. Murphy.

 MDND previously reported on the July 2011 FDA Safety Advisory (here) that alerted the public that the risks exceeded the benefits of transvaginal mesh.
 It is the announcement that opened the floodgates to today’s present litigation.

 Murphy and a group of surgeons took issue with that announcement.
-Here is the 12-page letter the group sent to the FDA.
+See Miles Murphy and pelvic surgeons network 12 pages, is the letter the group sent to the FDA. ###